Supported Data Types

 Data type for event times

-Event times can mean 4 things in product event tracking:
+Event times can mean four things in product event tracking:

-- client time - the client's timestamp for logging the event
+- client time - the client's timestamp for when the event was logged

-- client upload time - the client's timestamp for sending the event to a server or CDP
+- client upload time - the client's timestamp for when the event was sent to a server or CDP

-- server time - the timestamp for the server receiving the event.
+- server time - the timestamp for when the server received the event

-- corrected client time - the calculated timestamp based on the client time and the difference between the server time and client upload time.
+- corrected client time - the timestamp calculated from the client time and the difference between the server time and client upload time

-Generally, the recommendation is to use the corrected client time for product analytics.
+Generally, we recommend using the corrected client time for product analytics.
 Most CDPs store the corrected client timestamp as the client time in the data warehouse.

-✅ The recommended type category for event times is the timestamp (without timezones)
+✅ The recommended type category for event times is timestamp (without timezones).

 Data type for event names